Inside: Make this simple skeleton handprint craft for kids to teach them about the bones in the hand and wrist.

 We’re back again today to show you our newest human body activity for kids!

-So many awesome activities that are engaging and educational.
+We’ve had so many awesome activities that are engaging and educational.

 Read on below to see how easy this craft is to make at home with your children.